 Lighting On Entrances, Driveways and Walkways

 For safety and convenience, walks and driveways need well-planned lighting.
-Except for garden – pathway lights, most of this illumination should be located as high overhead as possible to avoid any blinding glare.
+Except for garden – path lights, most of this illumination should be located as high overhead as possible to avoid any blinding glare.

 Most homes will have some of this lighting already built-in if only a light over the front door.
 But for now, ignore this fact.

 Use a third colored pencil to outline roughly the driveways, walks, entrances (front and back), and other service areas requiring lighting.
 Remember that the entire driveway or walk may not require light.
-A driveway, for example, needs light only on the portion near the garage or parking area.
+A driveway, for example, needs path lights only on the portion near the garage or parking area.

 Don’t worry if some of the rough circles you draw overlap each other.
 In many cases, this is desirable, since it will indicate locations where one light might perform a dual function.

-Hopefully, this “planning outline” will give some place to start and begin to formulate your outdoor lighting perspective and get them on paper to get the lighting design details worked out.
+Hopefully, this “planning outline” will give some place to start and begin to formulate your outdoor lighting perspectives and get them on paper to get the lighting design details worked out.